 We seem to be meeting a real need by allowing you to ask a community development question.
-We answer, trying to make our response helpful to others as well.
-Substantive comments are permitted and moderated as well.
+We answer selected questions, trying to make our response helpful to others.
+Substantive comments are permitted and moderated.
+Due to the volume of questions being received, we are launching a new series of ebooks, the first of which is available now.
 If you want to know about us, of course there's a page for that!

-To contribute a favorite idea or even argue with one of our pages, you can add to the community development ideas pages.
+To contribute a favorite idea or even argue with one of our pages, add to the community development ideas pages.

-The first few lines from recently added pages appear on a feature that is known as the blog, even though it really isn't.
+The first few lines from recently added pages appear on a feature known as What's New.